 “I’m pretty sure I’m already covered for cyber risk exposures with my general liability policy.”

 This is a common misconception among companies.
 Many business owners assume their current insurance policy covers cyber, but it often does not.
 Data isn’t considered a tangible property so it’s excluded under a property policy.
 Damages arising out of loss or corruption of electronic data, loss of income resulting from a computer virus or malware or DDoS, and certain expenses like extortion expenses are not covered under traditional liability or property policies.
+Having cyber risk and data breach coverage will go a long way if your business is impacted by a cyber breach.

 “We’re not a mega-corporation, so we don’t need cyber insurance coverage.”